Traveling on a low FODMAP diet: 7 tips

 7. Think about what accommodation to pick

-These were my tips for eating low FODMAP on holiday!
+These were my tips for eating low FODMAP when traveling!
 What do you do to get ready for your holiday?
 Do you still have some handy tips for a low FODMAP holiday?

 3 Comments